Davor Domazet-Lošo

-Davor Domazet-Lošo (born 1 May 1948) is a Croatian politician, conspiracy theorist, writer, and a retired admiral of the Croatian Navy.
+Davor Domazet-Lošo (born 1 May 1948) is a Croatian politician, writer, and a retired admiral of the Croatian Navy.

 Biography

 Military career

 Domazet-Lošo graduated from all the Yugoslav People's Army schools, including the Military Academy, and started his military career in the Yugoslav Navy.

-Domazet-Lošo (then a captain) defected to the Croatian Army in autumn 1991.
+Domazet-Lošo (then a captain) defected to the Croatian Army in july 1991.
 He became actively involved in military operations and organized the military intelligence services.

 He became the head of the Office for Strategic Research (1991), and the head of the Intelligence Service of the Croatian Army Headquarters (1992).

 In 1992, he and Ante Gotovina were the chief commanders of the Livno front and the large area of military operations covering the northern and central Dalmatia, southern Bosnia and Herzegovina.
 His biggest strategic successes include the planning of major operations in Croatia and Bosnia and Herzegovina (Operation Flash, Operation Storm, Operation South Move) and the fight against enemy intelligence, as well as the incursions into the enemy camp - the most spectacular being the wiretapping of Slobodan Milošević in his Belgrade headquarters.

 He continued his career in the Croatian Army, becoming a rear admiral and finally an admiral in 2000.
 He served as the Deputy Chief of Staff and the Chief of Staff (1998–2000).